 - You retry the error child document, and in the process you discover two grandchildren.

 - The newly discovered grandchildren are suffixed because they came from an error retry job, while the master and non-error child documents remain without suffixes, based on the original discovery.

 When you publish Word, Excel, and PowerPoint files with the text extraction method set to dtSearch on the profile, you'll typically see faster extractions speeds, but note that those file properties may or may not be populated in their corresponding metadata fields or included in the Extracted Text value.

-Note: The dtSearch text extraction method will display track changes extracted text in-line.
+Note: The dtSearch text extraction method will display track changes extracted text in-line, but changes may be poorly formatted.
+The type of change made is not indicated.
 The Native text extraction method will append track changes extracted text in a Tracked Change section.

-The following table breaks down which file properties are populated for each text extraction method's corresponding metadata field and/or included in the Extracted Text value:
+The following table breaks down which file properties are populated in corresponding metadata fields and/or Extracted Text for the dtSearch text extraction method:

 Note: Relativity does not possess a comprehensive list of all differences between the Native application and dtSearch text extraction methods.
 For additional information, see support.dtsearch.com.